 When in doubt, go for dark colors

-Black has a foolproof slimming effect, but if you need a variety in your wardrobe, there are other colors to try out.
-Look into navy, charcoal, burgundy, dark green hues, and dark browns.
+Black has a foolproof slimming effect, but if you need a variety in your wardrobe, there are other Fashion colors to try out.
+Look into the navy, charcoal, burgundy, dark green hues, and dark browns.

 Don’t want to go dark all the way?
 One way to employ visual trickery is by darkening out the big places, including the belly, thigh, and/or butt.
 Wear lighter tones over your slimmer features and dark tones over areas you want to camouflage.